mjstewart/file-backup/README.md

 The easiest thing to do is create a common root directory containing symbolic links to all directories you wish to backup and set `followSymLinks: true`.
 The backup drive must follow the same directory structure.

+* How can I resolve file permission errors?

+This backup tool assumes read and write access is available to all files.
+If this is not the case you will need to change the files in windows by 'right click file properties' or on linux do a `chmod`.